 The Company's significant accounting policies are outlined in the notes to the audited December 31, 2019 and 2018 Consolidated Financial Statements.
-The consolidated financial statements were prepared using the same accounting policies as our 2018 consolidated financial statements except for new accounting standards adopted January 1, 2019.
+The consolidated financial statements were prepared using the same accounting policies as the 2019 consolidated financial statements except for new accounting standards adopted January 1, 2020.